What do the drone regulations in Norway actually say? (Complete guide 2025)

 Fly all C-marked drones at least 150 meters away from residential, commercial, industrial, and recreational areas

-For most hobby pilots with a DJI Mini or Air series, the A1/A3 competence certificate is all you need.
-If you are one of those who think you might want to make some money with your drone, then read this blog post: 4 reasons why the A2 license pays off.
+For most hobby pilots with a DJI Mini or Air series, the A1/A3 certificate of competence is all you need.
+If you are one of those who imagine you might want to make some money from your drone, read this blog post: 4 reasons why the A2 license pays off.

 About 13.6% of Norwegian drone pilots take the A2 exam.
-Because they need 5m/30m instead of being limited to 150 meters.
-This makes a significant difference regarding opportunities for better photos or videos when flying the "Dji Mavic" series.
+Because they need 5m/30m instead of being restricted to 150 meters.
+This makes a significant difference when it comes to possibilities for better photos or videos when flying the "DJI Mavic" series.

 With an A2 certificate, you can: